Another Earth (soundtrack): Reception

 Blow The Scene gave the album 7.4 from a score of 10 and wrote: "This is a solid debut for the duo, and we’re definitely looking forward to hearing more.
 There are strengths that lie in the myriad of styles, but perhaps with future releases, the tracks will be wrapped together in a neater package, without needing the context of visuals to complete the listening experience."
 Daniel Schweiger of Assignment X wrote "With Another Earth, Fall On Your Sword makes us hear the bigger cosmic mysteries the film itself neglects to indulge in, all as heard through a haunted, human perspective.
 Better yet, you still get the electro-groove ear candy that’s been the stuff of space travel since United Planets’ Cruiser C57-D touched down on Altair IV.
-Here, it’s the score that truly takes off towards tender imagination."
+Here, it's the score that truly takes off towards tender imagination."

 Jon Doyle of Various Small Flames wrote that soundtrack "really has that classic space feel without coming across as cliché.
 Parts of it seem like a modern, fleshed out take on the work of Ursula Bogner."
 Ian Freer of Empire, Tasha Robinson of The A. V. Club called the score as "ambient" and "atmospheric indie" and "celestial".

 Track listing

 The original soundtrack was released by Milan Records on July 19, 2011, three days before the film.
-It consisted 19 tracks from the original score.
+It consisted of 19 tracks from the original score.